>

 Mrs Burns, who was fond of singing this song, used to point out that the second verse and the closing verse were by the poet.
 Burns remodelled it for Thomson's Collection, which is the version used on this album.
 Tibbie Parks of Muirkirk is the reputed authoress of the old set amended by Burns.

-Steeleye Span sang Ca' the Ewes live during their 1991 tour and published this on their CD Tonight's the Night.
+Steeleye Span sang Ca’ the Ewes live during their 1991 tour and released this on their CD Tonight’s the Night.

-The Wilson Family sang Ca' the Yowes live in 1996 at some venue “during the 1996 Festival Season”.
+The Wilson Family sang Ca’ the Yowes live in 1996 at some venue “during the 1996 Festival Season”.
 This was released in 1997 on their CD Stocking Tops.
-They commented in their liner notes:
+They noted:

 This condensed version of the much longer Robbie Burns' classic provides a clever precis giving the general gist of the song in just four verses!
 To be honest, we have been offered a lot more verses since we first learned the song but we still prefer it short and sweet.